What’s Your Love Language?

-What could this mean for your relationships?
+What could the love languages mean for your relationship?

-- Identifying your love language(s) can give great insight into yourself and why you feel how you feel in your relationship.
+- Identifying your love language(s) can give insight into yourself and why you feel how you feel in your relationship.

 - Being aware of your partner’s love language(s) gives you the opportunity to deepen your relationship by loving them in a way that resonates with them.

 - Identifying each other’s love language can help to clear up misunderstandings in your relationship.
 This can take some practise, especially if your primary love languages are completely different!

 Here’s a quick introduction to Chapman’s Five Languages of Love…

 #1 Words of affirmation